SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 <aside class="notes" markdown="block">

-The table above presents the most commonly used functions in `dplyr`, which we will demonstrate in turn, starting from the *surveys* data frame.
+The table above presents the most commonly used functions in `dplyr`, which we will demonstrate in turn, starting from the *animals* data frame.

 </aside>